chloealbright/DevHiveMind/Companies/Interview/High level problem solving pitch.md

 and with mma there is alot of variables it almost like its own program were you have two programs with there own built in functions

 I view software development as high-level problem solving and consider it similar to martial arts because both are disciplines that require discipline.
 You have to be almost all those things and willing to learn more.
 And I believe I carry these attributes because I always try to be better by lapping my past self in a race full of obstacles and problems to be solved.

-### Path 3
-As a software engineer you are taking something in the physical world like a specific problem in a industry and observing it and it's inner workings
-Identifying all of the key information then restructuring that problem into a solution in the digital space to eliminating a lot of the initial constraints and issues of that initial problem in the physical world

-But after working in software development for these last couple years
-I, ve learned that I don,t consider myself a software engineer I consider myself more of a software carpenter because I know that one of the highest titles is like software architect and I consider myself a builder of software

-The reason why I chose software development since the time that you put in doesn't necessarily equal the success you can make especially when you get good at it and it can be done from anywhere essentially besides that I like the challenge because initially I was going to networking but the class I took left a bad taste in my mouth so I transition to programming because it seemed like something where I wouldn't get bored at.

-and it seems now there might be a trend depending on the company where you can work at home which is a plus meaning you have more time to do other stuff while doing that